LAST UPDATED: November 8, 2022

 1. Having someone drive your car

-Drive away services offer experienced drivers who frequently drive cars to and from the Southern U.S. You will be expected to pay a fee which can vary from about $700 to $1,200 CDN depending on the distance and other considerations.
+Drive-away services offer experienced drivers who frequently drive cars to and from the Southern U.S. The fee for this service usually varies from about $800 to $1,500 CDN, depending on the distance and other considerations.
 They will also tell you what paperwork they will need to cross the border.